 by Arthur Miller

 Parris's repeated demonstrations of exceedingly selfish behavior don't help his case.
-In the very first scene, we see him standing over his daughter Betty's sick bed.
+In the very first scene, we see him standing over his daughter's sick bed.
 At first the audience might feel bad for him.
 But then they'd quickly realize that Parris is just worried about his reputation.
 He's afraid that if people think there's witchcraft in his household, he'll lose his position as minister of Salem:

-Parris's lack of redeemable qualities becomes even more apparent in Act Four.
+Parris's lack of redeemable qualities becomes even more apparent in Act IV.
 At first it seems like he may have come to his senses, because he's asking Danforth to postpone the hangings.
-Abigail has flown the coop, making it pretty darn obvious she was lying the whole time.
-It turns out that Parris isn't pleading out of remorse at all, though, he's only concerned for his own life.
-He found a dagger in his front door, and is afraid that if respectable citizens like John Proctor and Rebecca Nurse are hanged, the town will revolt.
+Abigail has flown the coop, making it pretty dang obvious that she was lying the whole time.
+It turns out that Parris isn't pleading out of remorse at all, though: he's only concerned for his own life.
+He found a dagger in his front door and is afraid that if respectable citizens like John Proctor and Rebecca Nurse are hanged, the town will revolt.